 These are screen grabs from video shot side-by-side with a GoPro HERO4 in its standard Wide FOV mode and the GoPro HERO5 Black in its Linear FOV mode.

 Limitations and Drawbacks of GoPro’s Linear FOV

 As you can see, lines get straightened and the whole look is much less distorted.
 But there is a price to pay, and that’s principally in terms of losing image real estate from around the edges of the frame and the parts near the edges can get a stretched look.
 It’s pretty obvious is all of these examples, but especially so in the shot of the bridge above where it looks as though it was shot from a different spot.
-But in all of these examples they were either shot using the same camera in the same spot or two cameras mounted exactly side-by-side.
+But in all of these examples, they were either shot using the same camera in the same spot or two cameras mounted exactly side-by-side.

 There is also something to be aware of even if it’s not a drawback, as such, and that is that shooting in Linear FOV mode is non-reversible.
 That is, once you shoot in Linear mode you can’t revert the image or video footage back to the wide view as you can with the old post-processing method.
 So you’ll want to be certain as you shoot that Linear mode is what you want.

 You can, of course, continue doing it the old way of shooting in the regular Wide FOV mode and correcting in post.
 It doesn’t always give exactly the same results, but you can get close.
-Here’s a quick example where I corrected an image shot from the GoPro HERO5 Black in Lightroom using the method I’ve outlined here.
+Here’s a quick example where I corrected an image shot from the GoPro HERO5 Black in Lightroom using the post-processing method I’ve outlined here.
 At the time I originally processed this example and wrote this post, Lightroom didn’t have a built-in lens profile specifically for the GoPro HERO5 Black yet.
-Used the one for the HERO4 Black and found that it worked well on HERO5 Black images.
-Since then, a new version of Lightroom (2015.8) has come out that adds HERO5 Black support.
+I used the one for the HERO4 Black and found that it worked well on HERO5 Black images.
+Since then, newer versions of Lightroom have added support for the newer GoPro cameras.